hanru/ansible-debianinit/README.md

       - time
       - vim
       - wget
+      - whiptail

 A list of packages to be installed.
-By default 14 packages are installed as in the above block.
+By default 15 packages are installed as in the above block.

     di_system_fail2ban_enabled: yes